Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Introduction

 \subsection{Our contributions}

-In this paper, we propose methods to compute upper and lower bounds of problems given in \eqref{eq:our_generic}, for varying $\lambda \in [\underline{\lambda}, \bar{\lambda}]$.
+In this paper, we propose methods to compute upper and lower bounds of problems given in \eqref{eq:our_generic}, for varying $\lambda \in [\lambda_1, \lambda_2]$.
 The bounding methods provide guarantees between the computed points.
 They can capture any erratic behaviour that might be missed by sampling approaches.
-They also give an indication of the evolution of the objective and can help practitioners to focus on particular values of $\lambda$ within the interval that have an interesting or unconventional behaviour.
-The bounding methods are based on two approaches: robust optimisation and Lagrangian relaxations.
-Out of each of these two approaches, we derive bounding methods of three types: ones that computes constant bounds, ones giving variables bounds depending on $\lambda$ and ones computing envelopes on the objective function.
+They also give an indication of the evolution of the objective and can help practitioners focus on particular values of $\lambda$ within the interval that have an interesting or unconventional behaviour.
+The bounding methods proposed are based on three approaches: robust optimisation, Lagrangian relaxations and specific reformulations.
+Out of these approaches, we derive several bounding methods: ones that computes constant bounds, ones giving variables bounds depending on $\lambda$ and ones computing envelopes on the objective function.
 The envelopes are a combination of multiple variable bounds, proven optimal in the sense that no other variable bound of the same type is tighter, that form an envelope around the objective function.
-Some methods add new degrees of freedom, and therefore, can lead to multiple variations.
-We also introduce an iterative algorithm to compute these bounds with relatively small gaps and discuss its efficiency.
+Some methods add new degrees of freedom, and therefore, can lead to multiple variations. \\

+All the bounding methods are able to provide upper and lower bounds for the continuous case.
+Three of them of the shelf generate lower bounds for MILPs.
+Via linearization, two additional methods are able to generate lower bounds for MILPs.
+Two methods are able to generate upper bounds for MILPs. \\

+To test our methods, we build a new dataset of continuous and mixed-integer problems problems.
+The dataset is divided in random generated continuous equality and inequality problems, random generated mixed-integer equality and inequality problems, real-life mixed-integer facility location problems and mixed-integer unit commitment problems.
+For each of these categories, we study the bounding methods in terms of availability (whether a bound is available or not), error (with respect to the best possible solution) and timing.
+We show that some bounding methods are always available for the continuous inequality problems (to generate lower and upper bounds).
+For the continuous equality problems, some bounding methods are always available to generate lower bounds.
+However, generating upper bounds for that class of problems is more complicated with an availability of up-to $41\%$.
+For the MILP datasets, the availability of all bounding methods is high.
+Some reaching $100\%$ availability. \\